ndrewtl/airspace-jekyll/_posts/2018-04-17-stan-intro.md

 stan_model1 <- "stan_model1.stan"
 ```

 __Here we are implicitly using `uniform(-infinity, +infinity)` priors for our parameters.
-These are also known as "flat" priors or "weakly informative" priors.__
+These are also known as "flat" priors.
+Weakly informative priors (e.g. `normal(0, 10)` are more restricted than flat priors.
+You can find more information about prior specification <a href="https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations" target="_blank">here</a>.__

 <a name="run"></a>